khalid-hussain/shaheen/chap7.md

 The Frontier Falcon entered Granada with a thousand troops.
 News of his recent victory had spread to every city of the Sultanate.
 Aspiring for a long time, the people of Granada finally got a chance to see him.
 After a long time, they took out a procession for a victor.
-Moosa and a few senior officers of the Granada army, who received him a station before Granada on behalf of the King, also accompanied him.
+Musa and a few senior officers of the Granada army, who received him a station before Granada on behalf of the King, also accompanied him.
 The King of Granada, Abul Hassan, his Crown Prince, Abu Abdullah Mohammed and the King's brother Abdullah Al-Zeghel stood on the tower